 We are also concerned about cancer prevention and work with our member organisations and other BME groups to promote smoking cessation, healthy eating, exercise, and alcohol reduction.
-In partnership with the National Cancer Action Team we produces a health supplementspecifically for the Irish Community.
+In partnership with the National Cancer Action Team we produced a health supplement specifically for the Irish Community.
 We are members of the BME Cancer Alliance and Cancer Voice.

 Dr Mary Tilki has published some advice for the Irish community about the benefits of getting cancer seen to early.

 CANCER AND THE IRISH COMMUNITY IN ENGLAND AND WALES

 Irish people in Britain have some of the highest death rates from cancer in the population of England and Wales.
 Part of the reason for the high incidence of cancer in the Irish community is because we are an older population.
 Cancer is more common and sadly less well treated in older people.
 More worryingly these high rates are also found in the second and third generations – our children and grandchildren.
 Rates of death from cancer are going down in the UK, but rates for Irish people are going down more slowly and some are even rising.

 Research has shown that people from Irish and other migrant communities are less aware about cancer.
 They don’t talk about it, they don’t go for screening, they don’t get treatment early enough and therefore there are high rates of premature mortality in those communities.
 We Irish even avoid saying the word “cancer”, instead calling it the “big C” or talking about growths or masses.